The algebra of semi-flows: a tale of two topologies: Algebraization

-{\em 2.
-Exact couple systems.} In \cite{Matschke} Matschke introduces exact couple systems as a generalization of Massey's exact couples which allows generalizing spectral sequences to spectral systems.
-In \cite{SpV2} we discuss Franzosa's theory of connection matrices in terms of exact couple systems.
+In \cite{Matschke} Matschke introduces exact couple systems as a generalization of Massey's exact couples which allows generalizing spectral sequences to spectral systems.
+In Section \ref{CEsystems} we discuss Franzosa's theory of connection matrices in terms of exact couple systems and Cartan-Eilenberg systems, cf.\ \cite{SpV2}.

-\subsection{Braid and knot invariants}
+\section{Braid and knot invariants}

-The application of discretization techniques to braids opens the door for investigating invariants in more general contexts. .2cm
+The application of discretization techniques to braids opens the door for investigating invariants in more general contexts.